TosbackCgusBridge-Bot/CGUs-versions/Avast/Privacy Policy.md

     You are not required to agree to allow Avast to post on your behalf.
 If you do not wish to allow Avast to post these messages, click “Skip” at this stage in the registration process.
 You can modify your posting preferences at any time via my Avast Account (https://my.avast.com/en-us/facebook).

-Personal data collected by specific products.
+Data collected by specific products.

-Some of our product offerings are required to collect additional personal information in order to deliver full product functionality.
-In general, we collect no more personal information than is required in order to provide full functionality of these products.
+Some of our product offerings are required to collect additional information in order to deliver full product functionality, such as information about websites that you have visited and files on your computers.
+In general, we collect no more information than is required in order to provide full functionality of these products.
 Specific products, and the types of information that they collect when you use them, are as follows:

 *   **Avast Free Antivirus**, **Avast Pro Antivirus**, **Avast Internet Security**, **Avast Free Mac Security**, **Avast Pro Antivirus for Mac**, **Avast Endpoint Protection**, **Avast Endpoint Protection Suite**, **Avast Endpoint Protection Plus**, and **Avast Endpoint Protection Suite Plus** include the following features or collect the following types of information: